-We observe that fake-news sharers demonstrate notably higher engagement levels than random Twitter users.
-They tend to have a significantly greater number of daily tweets, overall status updates, and a lower ratio of followers to followees.
-Additionally, on average, fake-news sharers are older and more conservative, as indicated by their higher likelihood to follow lead GOP accounts.
-Regarding their media preferences, fake-news sharers are more inclined to follow conservative-leaning sources like Fox News than random users.
-They also follow more media outlets in general than random users.
-Many of these findings are anticipated based on prior literature on fake-news sharers.
+Our results align with previous research regarding socio-demographics and political affiliation \citep[e.g.,][]{bovet2019influence, grinberg2019fake, lazer2018science, osmundsen2021partisan, shu2018understanding}.
+Fake-news sharers are notably older, more active on social media, and exhibit a higher level of interest in conservative Twitter accounts.
+This is evident from their followership of political accounts and their preference for following more conservative media outlets.
 However, it is worth mentioning that some of these distinctive characteristics also apply to fact-check sharers.
-For example, fact-check sharers exhibit similarity in terms of the total number of tweets, tweets per day, number of followers, and age.
-That is, fake-news sharers and fact-check sharers have a fairly similar social media usage.
+For example, fact-check sharers exhibit similarity in their daily activity and the total number of tweets.
+That is, fake-news sharers and fact-check sharers have fairly similar social media usage.
+This is a novel finding in the misinformation literature with implications for uniquely predicting and targeting fake-news sharers.